Blog

 What Are the Main Support Challenges With the Open Source Data Technologies Your Organization Is Using?

-Something to note here is that two of the top four challenges relate to personnel.
+Something to note here is that two of the top four challenges relate to personnel, with 75% indicating that lack of personnel and/or personnel experience and proficiency are major obstacles.
 When it comes to complex data technologies, you need experienced, skilled architects familiar with large-scale enterprise deployments.
 If one person on your team who is familiar with a particular technology leaves the organization, it can be challenging (and expensive) to find a replacement.

 Let OpenLogic Enterprise Architects tackle your toughest data challenges.
-We provide 24/7 technical support for all the top open source databases and data technologies, including PostgreSQL, MySQL, MariaDB, Cassandra, InfluxDB, Redis, SQLite, HSQLDB, Spark, Hadoop, and CouchDB.
+We provide 24/7 technical support for all the top open source databases and data technologies, as well as comprehensive service bundles for Kafka and Hadoop.

 Learn About Our Support